spark3dp/authentication-samples/NodeJs/README.md

 Sign up to [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).

-Set you Callback URL to be the your server's path
+Set you Callback URL to be your server's path (i.e. http://your-server:3000/)

 ## Configuration